-Unless otherwise supported by a fellowship or scholarship, first-year students will be supported from August 15 through November 30th as a department fellow.
+Unless otherwise supported, by a fellowship or scholarship, first-year students will be supported from the beginning date of the fall semester through November 30th as a department fellow.
 Financial support after November 30th is dependent upon having an advisor, satisfactory performance, reasonable progress toward degree requirements, and the availability of funds.